flagman/grpc-connection-forwarder/README.md

 # gRPC Connection Forwarder

 `grpc_connection_forwarder` is a Python package that helps you forward incoming TCP connections to a gRPC server.
-It is particularly useful when you want to expose your gRPC services to non-gRPC clients or when you need to track the number of active connections.
+It is particularly useful when you need to track the number of active connections.

 ## Features